Frequently Asked Questions

 • How many sessions do I need?

 Depending on the severity and number of behaviors needing attention, the amount of time required can vary.
+Generally, to fix problem behaviors at least a few sessions are needed.
+However, no two dogs and no two owners are the same.

 The goal is always to get to the desired outcome as quickly as possible.
 That being said, the more time you can spend applying what I teach between training sessions, the faster you’ll start seeing lasting results.